 The dark history of the Gulag has left generations of Russians scarred and damaged.
-Even today, some survivors are still too fearful to discuss their experiences.
+Even today, some survivors are too fearful to discuss their experiences.

 Gulag: Soviet Prison Camps and Their Legacy, A Project of the National Park Service and the National Resource Center for Russian, East European and Central Asian Studies, Harvard University.

-Gulag: An Introduction, Victims of Communism Memorial Foundation.
+The Gulag Collection, Victims of Communism Memorial Foundation.

 13 Stomach-Churning Facts About Being Held Prisoner in the Soviet Gulags, Ranker.com.